TacocaTNL/hello-world/README.md

-# Useful Coding Snippits
+# Useful Coding Snippets
-This GitHub Repo is purely for the posting of code snippits I find useful.
+This GitHub Repo is purely for the posting of code snippets I find useful.
 Nothing more.